ClusterIP vs. NodePort vs. LoadBalancer: Key Differences and When to Use Them?

 In Kubernetes, there are three commonly used Service types: ClusterIP, NodePort, and LoadBalancer.
-These Services provide different ways to make Pods accessible to other Pods within the cluster, as well as to clients outside of it.
+These Services provide different ways to make Pods accessible to other Pods within the cluster and to clients outside of it.

 In this blog post, first, we’re going to talk about Kubernetes Services — what they are and what problems they solve.
 Next, we’ll get into the details of three Service types: ClusterIP, NodePort, and LoadBalancer.
-And lastly, we’ll point out the main differences among them and discuss when to use which type.
+Lastly, we’ll point out the main differences between them and discuss when to use which type.

 Let’s get started!